 There are many different combinations of hormones that may be present in your dairy.
 These hormones include recombinant bovine growth hormone and bovine somatotropin.
 They also may include steroid hormones such as estrogen, progesterone, testosterone, and man-made steroids.

 The artificial growth hormone most commonly used in dairy cows is called Recombinant Bovine Growth Hormone (rBGH).
 This is a man-made, genetically modified version of Bovine Growth Hormone (BGH), also referred to as Bovine Somatotropin (BST), which is naturally occurring in cattle.

 Monsanto developed the genetically modified rBGH in order to artificially force higher milk production in dairy cows.
 Despite public outcry against rBGH, The FDA approved the use of rBGH in 1993 in the United States.
 Monsanto sold the rights to rBGH to the company Elanco in 2008, and the trade name of rBGH is Posilac®. rBGH is banned in Canada, the EU, and many other countries, but it is widely used in the United States.

 How do artificial growth hormones affect cows?

 Although the FDA approves the use of rBGH in the United States, it is fully aware of the harm it causes dairy cows.
-Some of the health conditions that rBGH plagues dairy cows with include reduced pregnancy rates, and increased incidence of retained placentas during birth.
+Some of the health conditions that rBGH plagues dairy cows include reduced pregnancy rates and increased incidence of retained placentas during birth.

 How do artificial hormones in milk affect you?